Louisville beats No. 10 Notre Dame to reach ACC finals 64-38

 “What an unbelievable effort on the defensive end,” Walz said.
 “Our effort defensively was fantastic and if we want to continue to have success Sunday and into the NCAA Tournament that is what we have to do.”

-The Cardinals (23-10) will be seeking their first title since 2018 on Sunday when they face the winner of the other semifinal game at the Greensboro Coliseum between No. 8 Virginia Tech and No. 13 Duke.
+The Cardinals (23-10) will be seeking their first title since 2018 on Sunday when they face No. 8 Virginia Tech, which beat No. 13 Duke 58-37 in the other semifinal game at the Greensboro Coliseum.

 Olivia Cochran had 12 points and eight rebounds and Mykasa Robinson and Chrislyn Carr each had 10 points for Louisville.